pablobernabeu/Data-is-present/README.md

 ## Enhanced presentation of open data using reproducible reports and dashboards

-This open scholarship project offers free workshops and coding meet-ups (hackathons) to learn and practise data presentation in the UK.
+This open scholarship project offers free workshops and coding meet-ups (hackathons) to learn and practise data presentation across the UK, throughout 2020 and into the first quarter of 2021.
 It was made possible by a [fellowship of the Software Sustainability Institute](https://www.software.ac.uk/programmes-and-events/fellowship-programme) awarded to [Pablo Bernabeu](https://www.software.ac.uk/about/fellows/pablo-bernabeu).
 Below, a background on open data and software is provided, before a description of the activities.

 #### Open data